Govt. to finally acquire NICE land

 “This decision will not only prevent loss to the government but will also help BMRCL meet its deadlines.
 NICE has been opposing it for years,” he said.

-The metro project is on at all the four stretches with the work on Mysuru Road and Kanakapura Road happening quickly.
+The metro project is on on all the four stretches with the work on Mysuru Road and Kanakapura Road happening quickly.
 On Hosur Road, NICE land is required to build the metro station.

 While initiating the land acquisition a couple of years ago, BMRCL had identified three ‘categories’ of properties that were in NICE’s possession to build pillars or other metro infrastructure.